Bhagavanrajana/RenderMethod_LWC/README.md

 The render method can be combined with LWC lifecycle hooks like connectedCallback or renderedCallback to update the component state and re-render the component accordingly.

 Conclusion:-
 The render method in LWC provides a flexible way to control which template your component displays.
-By leveraging this method, you can create dynamic and responsive user interfaces that adapt to the state of your application..
+By leveraging this method, you can create dynamic and responsive user interfaces that adapt to the state of your application.